Ibexian/EastMeetsKitchen/_posts/2016-07-11-charcoal-ice-cream.md

 ### Making Vegan Ice Cream

-The biggest problem with "healthy" ice creams are that they lack the fat to become properly creamy after they have been frozen.
-To prevent that granita like texture, it is important to work with an ice cream base that is both thicker and contains fat.
+The biggest problem with "healthy" ice creams is that they lack the fat to become properly creamy after they have been frozen.
+To prevent that granita-like texture, it is important to work with an ice cream base that is both thicker and contains fat.
 That is why additional coconut oil was added to this mix.
 It is also the reason I chose the Trader Joe's coconut milk, which contains some stabilizers in it, which makes the milk homogeneously thick throughout, versus normal coconut milk where you have a layer of fat up top and very thin liquid on the bottom.
 If you are using the thinner kind of coconut milk, I've seen some recipes where people thicken up the cream with a little cornstarch over heat before working with it.

 <figure>
     <img src="/images/215-3.jpg">